David-VS/demoGITWT/README.md

 #Overview

-made for out programming project
+made for our programming project